 This rustic mountain town nestled in the sprawling Roosevelt National Forest was named for Cherokee Chief Redfeather, who apparently was drawn to these stunning mountain lakes by a higher power.
 By the 1920s developers had pinpointed Red Feather Lakes as a picturesque mountain retreat and created lodging areas and leisure activities.
 The place lured vacationers, and still does, but it has remained an under-the-radar gem amongst Colorado’s mountain towns.

 Red Feather Lakes is a decidedly homey place with a single post office, a few well-stocked stores, and hearty diners enrobed in the majestic acreage of the forest and perched near the wild and scenic Cache La Poudre River, which winds through steep canyons and past impressive rock formations.
-During the summer visitors hike in the surrounding wilderness, go boating and fishing in alpine lakes, set out on whitewater rafting trips, and cozy up in their cabin at night.
+During the summer visitors hike in the surrounding wilderness, go boating and fishing in alpine lakes, and set out on whitewater rafting trips.
 In the winter there’s cross-country skiing and tubing at the local ski resort.
 After long days exploring the outdoors, you can soak in the small-town atmosphere, which includes Elf Lane — a stretch of road that residents have decorated with an army of gnome figurines.

-When is the best time to stay in a vacation rental in Red Feather Lakes?
+The best time to stay in a vacation rental in Red Feather Lakes

 Mild alpine summers, numerous lakes, verdant forests, and a lively river mean summer is high season in Red Feather Lakes.
 Visitors flock to the town during the hottest months for hiking, fishing, whitewater river rafting, and horseback riding.
 Summer thunderstorms are common, so plan ahead for possible cloudbursts.
 The remaining seasons are sedate, and offer opportunities for a true vacation idyll away from big crowds.
 In the winter, the place is transformed by snowfall, and there are plenty of opportunities for cold weather recreation, such as snowshoeing or cross-country skiing.

-What are the top things to do in Red Feather Lakes?
+Top things to do in Red Feather Lakes